CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module1/Module1.md

 <br>

 # What is a branch?
 Branches are different versions of a repository.
-A central branch(`main`) represents a repository, while many others represent modifications that are incomplete, in developement, or just diferent.
+A central branch(`main`) represents a repository, while many others represent modifications that are incomplete, in development, or just different.

 <br>